EmbeddedOS/embeddedos.github.io/_posts/2025-02-25-priv-aarch64-instruction-set.md

 ## AArch64 Calling conventions

 - `x31` (SP) -- Stack pointer or a zero register, depending on context.
 - `x30` (LR) -- Procedure link register, used to return from subroutines.
+If you call `ret`, CPU read x30 to load to PC.
 - `x29` (FP) -- Frame pointer.
 - `x19` to x28 -- Callee-saved.
 - `x18` (PR) -- Platform register.
 Used for some operating-system-specific special purpose, or an additional caller-saved register.